prestf8/op-todo-list/src/updates.md

 # ISSUES

-- When you delete a task from inbox, if the same task exists in another project it doesn't delete it
+DONE: When you delete a task from inbox, if the same task exists in another project it doesn't delete it

-  - When you delete a task from a project that isn't from inbox, if the same task exists in "Inbox" delete it
+DONE: When you delete a task from a project that isn't from inbox, if the same task exists in "Inbox" delete it

-- The first project of "Inbox" is "hard to delete"

 - When you delete a project, the first project replicates all of the tasks from "Inbox"